postgresml/postgresml/pgml-dashboard/content/blog/simultaneously-writing-multi-language-native-libraries.md

 </div>

+## Introduction
 The tools we have created at PostgresML are powerful and flexible.
 There are almost an infinite number of ways our tools can be utilized to power vector search, model inference, and much more.
 Like many companies before us, we want our users to have the benefits of our tools without the drawbacks of reading through expansive documentation, so we built an SDK.

-We are huge fans of Rust, but we are also advocates of other languages that are either more amenable to new programmers or better suited for specific use cases.
-Our goal with our SDK was to build it once in Rust, and make it a pleasurable experience to use in any number of different languages.
-This is typically done using FFIs ([foreign function interfaces](https://en.wikipedia.org/wiki/Foreign_function_interface)) but the method we use creates native modules in the specific language we target.
+We are huge fans of Rust.
+Almost our entire codebase is written in Rust, and we find that using it as our primary language allows us to write safer code and iterate through our development cycles faster.
+However, the majority of our users currently work in languages like Python and JavaScript.
+There would be no point making an SDK for Rust, when no one would use it.
+After much deliberation, we finalized the following requirements for our SDK:
+1. It must be available natively in multiple languages
+2. It must be written in Rust
+3. Adding new languages should only include minimal overhead (bonus requirement)

 ## What is Wrong With FFIs
 FFIs are the standard way for programs written in one language to call functions written in another.
-In terms of our SDK, we could utilize FFIs by writing the core logic of our SDK in Rust, and calling our Rust functions through FFIs from Python.
+In terms of our SDK, we could utilize FFIs by writing the core logic of our SDK in Rust, and calling our Rust functions through FFIs from the language of our choice.
 This unfortunately does not provide the utility we desire.
 Take for example the following Python code:
 ```
 class Database:
 	def __init__(self, connection_string: str):